jameshball/osci-render/README.md

 - Download and install [Java 17 or later](https://www.oracle.com/java/technologies/downloads/)
 - Run `git clone git@github.com:jameshball/osci-render.git`
 - Open the project in IntelliJ
+- I use [SceneBuilder](https://gluonhq.com/products/scene-builder/) to edit the GUI
+  - The FXML project file is located in `src/main/resources/fxml`
 - You're good to go!

 You should now be able to run `sh.ball.gui.Launcher` and start the program 😊